close

 Words: 722|Pages: 2|4 min read

 Review of related literature is an objective, critical summary of published research literature relevant to a topic under consideration for research.
-The review of literature creates familiarity with current thinking and research on the gender differences towards self – efficacy and academic performance on Pre – Calculus and may justify future research into a previously overlooked or understudied area.
+The review of literature creates familiarity with current thinking and research on the gender differences towards self-efficacy and academic performance in Pre-Calculus and may justify future research into a previously overlooked or understudied area.

-According to Oakes (1990) and Parson et al, (1982) the overall research delving gender differences in Mathematics self-efficacy based on gender role type has been bounded.
-There are some leads that the generalization of parents about student's performance in Mathematics is varied based on gender.
-Andre et al, (1999) and Choi (2004) cited that there is also a lead that gender role type is connected with scholastic self-efficacy, nevertheless, the research catechizing concrete diversity in Mathematics self-efficacy is vacuous on gender role type and gender type socialization.
+According to Oakes (1990) and Parson et al. (1982), the overall research delving into gender differences in Mathematics self-efficacy based on gender role type has been limited.
+Some studies suggest that parents' generalizations about students' performance in Mathematics vary based on gender.
+Andre et al. (1999) and Choi (2004) indicated that gender role type is connected with scholastic self-efficacy.
+Nevertheless, research examining concrete diversity in Mathematics self-efficacy remains sparse concerning gender role type and gender type socialization.
 Analyzing differences in terms of gender type socialization and gender role type is another focus of this topic.

-Recent studies show learning experiences among females in Science, Technology, Engineering and Mathematics (Stem) disciplines are impacted by a pattern of socialization that often differs from Male despite comparable ability (American Association of University of Women 1992; National Association of Educational Progress [NAEP] 2007; National Educational Longitudinal Survey [NELS] 2004.
-An Analysis of National data and independent research studies from 1960's through 1980's concluded that the gender differences in Mathematics achievement depends on several demographic characteristics (Linn & Peterson, 1986).
+Recent studies show that learning experiences among females in Science, Technology, Engineering, and Mathematics (STEM) disciplines are impacted by a pattern of socialization that often differs from males despite comparable ability (American Association of University Women, 1992; National Association of Educational Progress [NAEP], 2007; National Educational Longitudinal Survey [NELS], 2004).
+An analysis of national data and independent research studies from the 1960s through the 1980s concluded that gender differences in Mathematics achievement depend on several demographic characteristics (Linn & Peterson, 1986).

 These findings may be combined with advantages in problem-solving found among males (Hyde et al., 1990).
-Performance of the students in Mathematics is linked to opportunities to enroll in different types of Mathematics courses in college (United States Department of Education, 2007).
-A substantial body of research confirms higher verbal ability in mathematical abilities is normally achieving males (Vogel, 1990).
-Overtime results reveal senior high school, both male and female are taking mathematics courses by the time of graduation, including more upper level such as Pre-Calculus (Ingels et al., 2008).
+The performance of students in Mathematics is linked to opportunities to enroll in different types of Mathematics courses in college (United States Department of Education, 2007).
+A substantial body of research confirms higher verbal ability in mathematical abilities is typically achieved by males (Vogel, 1990).
+Over time, results reveal that senior high school students, both male and female, are taking mathematics courses by the time of graduation, including more upper-level courses such as Pre-Calculus (Ingels et al., 2008).

-Fennema et al., (1998), Maccoby & Jacklin, (1974), Shibley-Hyde, Fennema & Lamon, (1990) show that there are many cases reported about differences in mathematics performance connected to gender.
-These differences are presume to be exactly related to the attitude differences towards mathematics.
-Viewing mathematics as a field for male, attitude towards success in mathematics and its usefulness, males hold the higher scores as what (Fennema & Sherman, 1977) found out.
-Since this report came, similar cases about gender differences in attitude towards mathematics have been reported.
+Fennema et al. (1998), Maccoby & Jacklin (1974), and Shibley-Hyde, Fennema & Lamon (1990) show that many cases report differences in mathematics performance connected to gender.
+These differences are presumed to be directly related to attitude differences towards mathematics.
+Viewing mathematics as a male field and attitudes towards success in mathematics, males tend to hold higher scores, as found by Fennema & Sherman (1977).
+Since this report, similar cases about gender differences in attitude towards mathematics have been reported.

-Though researchers tend to were cognizant of the intensive coverage that gender variations in Pre - Calculus accomplishment and attitudes and beliefs regarding mathematics have received within the academic literature, researchers have a tendency to fail to begin the study at the start expecting to find the gender variations.
-However, researchers tend to educate the categories using an MMM, it became apparent that a lot of males were exhibiting resistance to strategy and scarcity of participation, whereas a lot of the females in the categories cane prepared with assignments and volunteered to come out on an everyday basis.
-As participation could be a key element of success in an exceedingly student-focused learning environment, researchers have the tendency to set that they should always involve gender as a variable in the investigation.
+Although researchers are aware of the extensive coverage that gender variations in Pre-Calculus achievement and attitudes and beliefs regarding mathematics have received within the academic literature, there is a tendency to overlook the initiation of studies expecting to find gender variations.
+However, when researchers educate the categories using an MMM, it became apparent that more males exhibited resistance to strategy and lack of participation, whereas more females came prepared with assignments and volunteered regularly.
+Participation is a key element of success in a student-focused learning environment, suggesting that gender should always be considered a variable in the investigation.

 Get a custom paper now from our expert writers.

-At the time of the study, researchers were aware of no literature reporting on gender differences in inquiry - based undergraduate mathematics, but after having completed the study, a report was released concerning a large scale investigation of inquiry - based learning (IBL) conducted by researchers at the University of Colorado Boulder in collaboration with three other universities.
+At the time of the study, researchers were aware of no literature reporting on gender differences in inquiry-based undergraduate mathematics.
+However, after completing the study, a report was released concerning a large-scale investigation of inquiry-based learning (IBL) conducted by researchers at the University of Colorado Boulder in collaboration with three other universities.
+This underscores the need for further exploration of gender dynamics in educational settings to ensure equitable learning opportunities for all students.

 Image of Dr. Oliver Johnson